sergeyprokudin/scholtrack/README.md

 **ScholTrack** is a Python command-line tool for fetching and exporting scholarly paper citations from Semantic Scholar.
 It allows users to retrieve citations for a set of paper IDs and filter, sort, and export them to various formats such as CSV, JSON, and TXT.
 You can specify your own paper ID collections in `.txt` files and have options for sorting and displaying the results.

+## Motivation

+Tracking the evolution of ideas and recent developments in a field is crucial in academic research.
+One effective way to do this is by following specific lines of research, particularly by keeping up with papers that cite seminal work.
+For instance, to stay current with neural rendering research in computer vision, you might track all papers citing foundational work like Neural Radiance Fields or 3D Gaussian Splatting.
+Similarly, to monitor recent advances in diffusion models, you could follow papers citing Denoising Diffusion Probabilistic Models.

+ScholTrack enables you to do just that by efficiently gathering and organizing citation lists for specified papers.
+Additionally, it helps you explore intersections between fields, for example, by identifying papers that cite both DDPM and NeRF papers.

 ## Features

 - Fetch citations from Semantic Scholar based on a list of paper IDs.